spryker/spryker-docs/docs/marketplace/user/intro-to-spryker-marketplace/merchant-onboarding.md

 ### 4) Merchant and operator: Create and update the product and offers

-Operator: Decide who the owner of the product data is:
+Operator: Decide who is the owner of the product data:
 * If the operator is the owner and manages the product data, other merchants can create offers with specific prices and available quantities on top of existing products.
 * If merchants can create products, the operator needs to make sure there are no duplicates in the Marketplace and regularly check the product data quality.